Dan Inosanto

-Dan Inosanto (born July 24, 1936) is an American martial arts instructor and actor.
+Dan Inosanto (born July 24, 1936) is a Filipino American martial arts instructor and actor.
 Inosanto holds instructor or black belt level ranks in several martial arts.
-He has studied traditional Karate, Judo, Jujutsu, Kung Fu, Shooto, Muay Thai, Tai Chi, Kali, and Jeet Kune Do.
+He has studied traditional Karate, Judo, Jujutsu, Kung Fu, Shooto, Muay Thai, Tai Chi, Arnis, and Jeet Kune Do.
 He was one of three people who were appointed to teach at one of the three Jun Fan Gung Fu institutes under Bruce Lee, the other two being Taky Kimura and James Yimm Lee.
 After Bruce Lee's death, Inosanto became the principal spokesperson and historian for Jeet Kune Do.

 Inosanto is credited for training martial arts to a number of Hollywood actors including Bruce Lee, Chuck Norris and others.
 He has had minor roles in a number of films, including Lee's uncompleted last film Game of Death (1972), and Steven Seagal's Out for Justice (1991).